openstack/manila/doc/source/configuration/shared-file-systems/drivers/dell-emc-vmax-driver.rst

 - `emc_nas_password` and `emc_nas_login`
     The fields that are used to provide credentials to the VMAX system.
 Only local users of VMAX File is supported.

+- `driver_handles_share_servers`
+    VMAX only supports True, where the share driver handles the provisioning and management of the share servers.

 - `vmax_server_container`
     Name of the Data Mover to serve the share service.